Is your company profitable?

 11. Can you contribute the amounts you would like to your favorite charities?

-What organizations do you support?
-Or want to support?
+What organizations do you currently support?
+Or do you want to support?
 How would you feel if you could bestow two, three, or even ten (!) times as much to them as you currently do?
-Pretty good, I am sure!
+(Pretty good, I’m sure!)

-12. Have you developed the expertise to mentor others who may need help?
+12. Have you developed the expertise to mentor others needing help?

 A Master is someone who has passed through many steps of learning.
-They have often exceeded, upgraded, or set new standards for commonly accepted best practices.
+Masters have often exceeded, upgraded, or set new standards for commonly accepted best practices.

-As a successful and profitable business owner, you will ultimately enter a phase of your career typically referred to as “Mastery.”
+As a successful and profitable business owner, you will ultimately enter a career phase typically referred to as “Mastery.”
 You may choose to mentor another young business owner or someone in your local builders’ organization.
 Alternatively, you may decide to teach classes – or share your expertise by becoming a consultant.

 Better Numbers = Better Business

-Don’t let your internal wall of “TOO BUSY TO CHANGE” stand between you and what you could be achieving, and receiving from, your company.
+Don’t let that internal wall of “TOO BUSY TO CHANGE” stand between you and what you could be achieving, and receiving from, your company…

-Learning how to run a profitable, successful business is a choice.
+Learning how to use the right numbers to run a profitable, successful business is a choice.
 Moreover, it’s a choice that only YOU can make!

 That’s why we’ve created the Construction Accounting & Management Program (CAMP).
-This program is specifically designed to meet the needs of super-busy construction professionals.
-If you’d like to learn how to understand and run your construction business “By the Numbers” check it out!
+This program is specifically designed to meet the needs of super-busy construction professionals – like you.
+To see how to run your construction business “by the numbers,” check it out!

-And if you enjoyed this article, you’d also love, 5 Ways To Use Job Costing To Increase Gross Profits
+NOTE: If you liked this article, you’ll also enjoy 5 Ways To Use Job Costing To Increase Gross Profits.